knpuniversity/symfony4/sfcasts/uploads/uploader-service.md

 fields to create that property and set it.
 Now, below, we can say `$this->uploadsPath` and then `/article_image`.

 Cool!
-Let's worry about passing configuring the `$uploadsPath` argument to our service in a minute.
+Let's worry about configuring the `$uploadsPath` argument to our service in a minute.
 After all, Symfony's service system is *so* awesome, it'll tell me *exactly* what I need to configure once we try this.